bihealth/bih-cluster/bih-cluster/docs/admin/maintenance.md

 This page documents the current and known upcoming maintenance windows.

+## Enabling Oversubscription, January 6, 2021

+- Many resources remain unused as users allocate too many cores to their jobs.
+  Slurm will now oversubscribe jobs in terms of CPUs, i.e., schedule more than one allocated core per physical core/thread.

 ## Enforcing Usage of `localtmp` Resource, January 31, 2021

 - We will enforce using `localtmp` resource for local storage above 100MB.